• Skip to main content

 Ingredients for sausage gravy breakfast casserole include biscuits, sausage, flour, and milk.

 • Breakfast sausage can generally be purchased next to bacon at the grocery store.
 It comes in a roll wrapped in plastic.
-I like to use regular, but you can also use hot or sage flavors.
+I prefer regular, but you can also use hot or sage flavors.

 • Butter, flour, salt, pepper, and milk are used to make the gravy base.
 There is nothing fancy here.

-• Refrigerated biscuits – choose your favorite brand that has 8 biscuits per can.
+• Refrigerated biscuits – choose your favorite brand that has eight biscuits per can.

 How to make this recipe for Sausage Gravy Breakfast Casserole